learn-co-curriculum/react-hooks-react-router-intro/README.md

 etc...
 You may be wondering how you can make an app with multiple URLs that contain different components.
 Not every app is a todo list, tic-tac-toe or a spreadsheet.
 So how do we build an app that allows us to have unique pages for the user to interact with?
-This is where `Client-Side` routing comes in.
+This is where **client-side** routing comes in.

 **Client-side** routing is a different beast than what we are used to with traditional server side routing that comes with **Rails**, **Sinatra**, or